dnlzrgz/artifica/README.md

 If you're going to deploy this project to [render](render.com) It's recommended to check first their [quickstart guide](https://render.com/docs/deploy-django).

 Although this project contains a `render.yaml` file, unless you modify it, the deployment will need to be manual as specified in the guide mentioned above.

+### Railway

+To deploy this project on [Railway](https://railway.app/) first create a new project with a Redis and a PostgreSQL services.
+Then, connect your cloned Artifica repository to Railway and it will pick up automatically the `Dockerfile`.
+Now set all the necessary `env` variables and you'll be good to go.

+For more information about Railway just go to their [documentation](https://docs.railway.app/).

 ## Docker